-Remove the right-hand end of the spindle from the printer, then the other end.
+- 1. Remove the right-hand end of the spindle from the printer, then the other end. - ⚠ WARNING!

-WARNING!
 Do not insert your fingers into the spindle supports during the removal process.

-The spindle has a stop at each end to keep the roll in position.
+2. The spindle has a stop at each end to keep the roll in position.
 The blue stop can be removed to mount a new roll; it slides along the spindle to hold rolls of different widths.
 Remove the blue paper stop from the end of the spindle.

-If your roll has a three-inch cardboard core, ensure that the core adaptors supplied with the printer have been installed.
+3. If your roll has a three-inch cardboard core, ensure that the core adaptors supplied with the printer have been installed.

-4. If the roll is long; rest the spindle horizontally on a table and load the roll on the table.
+4. If the roll is long, rest the spindle horizontally on a table and load the roll on the table.

-Tip You may need two people to handle a large roll.

-5. Slide the new roll onto the spindle.
+- ☆ TIP: You may need two people to handle a large roll. - 5.
+Slide the new roll onto the spindle.
 Make sure the paper type is oriented as shown.
 If it is not, remove the roll, turn it 180 degrees and slide it back on to the spindle.
-There are labels on the spindle showing the correct orientation.

-NOTE From the back of the printer, the blue stopper is insert into the right-side holder.
+There are labels on the spindle showing the correct orientation. - NOTE: From the back of the printer, the blue stop is fitted onto the right-hand end of the spindle.